Primary Text: Acts 4:13-22

 R – Reteach (Key Points)

-"But since they could see the man who had been healed standing there with them, there was nothing they could say."
-Your changed life is the ultimate defense.
-The world can argue with your theology all day long, they can debate your doctrine with philosophical gymnastics, but they cannot argue with a transformed life standing right in front of them.
-When your coworkers see you respond to a crisis with supernatural peace, or when your family sees a generational cycle of anger broken by grace, that is your "healed man standing there."
+2. The Undeniable Proof (v.
+14) "But since they could see the man who had been healed standing there with them, there was nothing they could say."
+The Greek word for healed is therapeuō, which means to completely cure and restore.
+The world can argue with your theology, and they can debate your opinions, but they cannot argue with a completely changed life standing right in front of them.
+Your changed life is your best defense.

 G – Generalize